-Payment of service tax on imported taxable service by non-taxable person
+Payment of service tax on imported taxable service by nontaxable person

-The service tax for imported taxable service is due at the earlier of the payment date or the date the invoice for the service is received.
-A non-taxable person is required to account for the service tax on imported taxable service in a prescribed declaration to the DG of Customs.
-The furnishing of the declaration and the payment of service tax due must be made latest by the last day of the month following the month in which the payment on the service is made or the invoice for the service is received.
+A non-taxable person who acquires imported taxable services in carrying out his business is required to account for the service tax due in a prescribed declaration to RMCD.
+The service tax is for imported taxable services is due at the earlier of the payment date or the date the invoice for the services is received.
+The furnishing of the declaration and the payment of service tax due must be made latest by the last day of the month following the month in which the service tax is due.